🌙

 Skepticism before conviction.

-The more excited you are about an idea, the harder you should stress-test it.
+The more excited you are, the harder you should stress-test it.
 Find the weakest assumption first.
-Kill it before it kills your time.
-If it survives scrutiny, then commit fully.

 06